i-m-sky/i-m-sky/README.md

 Join me on a journey where web applications, scripts, and more come to life!

 ## About Me
-I'm Akash Kumar, a full-stack developer skilled in JavaScript and Node.js.
-I focus on creating impactful applications and contribute to open-source projects..
+I'm Akash Kumar, a full-stack software developer and JavaScript enthusiastic.I actively contribute to open-source projects, collaborating with developers.

 <!-- Skills -->
 <div>